E-waste changes coming

 What is e-waste?

 If it’s got a plug, battery or cord and is unwanted, it’s e-waste.
 It could be any of a whole range of items from work, home or even the garden shed.
 From old phones, computers and household appliances to power tools and toys.

-All e-waste products can contain hazardous materials.
-Ranging from heavy metals like lead, mercury and cadmium to ozone-depleting chlorofluorocarbons (CFCS) and flame retardants.
+Many forms of e-waste contain heavy metals like lead, mercury and cadmium as well as ozone-depleting chlorofluorocarbons (CFCS) and flame retardants.
 Even in small amounts, these dangerous chemicals can cause environmental contamination.

 But when you multiply it by the millions of e-waste items being left in landfills, the situation becomes much more serious.